MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Veteran-Readiness-Employment-Education/subpart-K-All-Volunteer-Force-Educational-Assistance-Program-Montgomery-GI-Bill-Active-Duty/subjectgroup-ECFR98646e88e8c1e73-Payments-Educational-Assistance/section-21.7135.md

 (Authority: 38 U.S.C.
 5112(b), 5113)

-(w) *Forfeiture for fraud.* If a veteran's or servicemember's educational assistance must be forfeited due to fraud, the effective date of discontinuance shall be the later of -
+(w) *Forfeiture for fraud.* If a veteran's or servicemember's educational assistance must be forfeited due to fraud, the effective date of discontinuance shall be the later of—

 (1) The effective date of the award, or